wastevan/.github/profile/README.md

 ## Technology Stack
-EcoConnect is built on the Ethereum blockchain, chosen for its robust smart contract capabilities and widespread adoption.
+WasteVan is built on the Ethereum blockchain, chosen for its robust smart contract capabilities and widespread adoption.

 Technical architecture of EcoConnect: